matrix-org/matrix-spec/content/client-server-api/modules/voip_events.md

 Calls are negotiated according to the WebRTC specification.

+In response to an invoming invite, a client may do one of several things:
+ * Attempt to accept the call by sending an `m.call.answer`.
+ * Actively reject the call everywhere: send an `m.call.reject` as per above, which will stop the call from ringing on all the user's devices and the caller's client will inform them that the user has rejected their call.
+ * Ignore the call: send no events, but stop alerting the user about the call.
+The user's other devices will continue to ring, and the caller's device will continue to indicate that the call is ringing, and will time the call out in the normal way if no other device responds.

 ##### Streams

 Clients are expected to send one stream with one track of kind `audio` (creating a